-IR4548 Force and Statecraft SCOTCAT Credits: 30 SCQF Level 10 Semester: 1 Academic year: 2017/8 Planned timetable: 1.00 pm Thu
+IR4548 Force and Statecraft

+SCOTCAT Credits: 30 SCQF Level 10 Semester 1

+Academic year: 2018/9 2018/9

+Availability restrictions: Not automatically available to General Degree students

+Planned timetable: 4.00 pm Mon

 This module examines the strategic, ethical, and legal considerations inherent to leadership decisions over the deployment of force abroad.
 The first half of the module explores historic case studies including the British response to Hitler's rise, allied strategic bombing and the purposeful targeting of civilians in WWII, U.S. covert operations during the Cold War, international humanitarian intervention, and economic sanctions against Rhodesia and South Africa.
 The second half of the module is devoted to understanding recent deployments of force and developing policy responses to current crises such as the famine in East Africa and the civil conflict in Syria.
 Through debates, policy workshops, and simulations, students will directly contemplate the use of force as an instrument of statecraft.